eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 **Throw out the timeline.** How to organize my content?
 It is ok to break the chronological order of my experiences if that makes my story more logically sound.
 We don’t simply learn from experiences but rather from reflecting on the experiences.
 Sometimes I acquire the experience first, and then the ah-ha moment comes maybe months later when I encounter something else and connect the random dots.

 **Be quirky, not cliche.** I tried to bring in my personal voice while staying professional and make every sentence read like something only I would write.
 It’s a fine line to walk.
 But it’s possible to allow my personality to shine through the story of my professional development.
 The annotated SoP is (trying to be) an example.
 So is this post.

+## Detailed Comments

+There is a lot to unpack.
+We will walk through my thought process at a detailed level, which can also be seen as a concrete embodiment of the high-level takeaways discussed above.

+> Statement of Objectives

+### Introduction

+We don’t want to be a boring person.
+Opening with questions grabs the reader's attention better than the laundry list of who I am and what I do in my first draft.
+The questions plant seeds too, as we will see later.
+Opening with your research interest directly is also interesting.
+> How can we propagate breakthroughs in the scientific community to the real world?
+With the explosion of big data, how can we help fields outside of computer science (CS) extract and leverage its value?
+Inspired by these questions, my current research focuses on facilitating user interaction with databases.

+Elaborate on my current research interest with the techniques (in the method space) and a use case (in the problem space).
+The use case also hints at my why’s, coming soon.
+> Specifically, I apply visualization and machine learning techniques to alleviate the barriers between users and databases to help users access and make sense of data.
+By helping users better explore and understand the data they have collected, I hope to enable data-driven decision-making in a wide range of fields.
+It is with these broad goals in mind that I am applying to pursue a PhD.

+### Finding My Research Interests

++1 to the [example](https://mitcommlab.mit.edu/eecs/wp-content/uploads/sites/6/2016/09/CS-grad-school-personal-statement-annotated-example.pdf) provided by the MIT EECS Communication Lab, the formula I used to describe a research project, one line each: summary + clarification of terms if necessary + need of the work (e.g., gaps) + our contributions + outcomes + my specific input.
+We will see this formula twice later.
+> With a focus on data provenance summarization, my research journey began under Dr. Rachel Pottinger at the UBC Data Management and Mining Lab.
+The provenance of a query over a database is a subset of the data in the database that contributed to the query answer.
+While comprehensive, query provenance consists of large volumes of data and hence is overwhelming for users to explore.
+We presented an approach to provenance exploration that builds on data summarization techniques and provides an interface to visualize the summary.
+This work led to the first two papers I co-authored, Summarizing Provenance of Aggregation Query Results in Relational Databases (ICDE’21) and Pastwatch: On the Usability of Provenance Data in Relational Databases (ICDE’20).
+My main contributions include identifying the limitations in the existing methods, implementing the existing and our summarization methods, and running the experiments.

+We love the dark times.
+Vulnerability and hardships help people connect, noted by Dr. [Brené Brown](https://www.ted.com/talks/brene_brown_the_power_of_vulnerability?language=en#t-1196292).
+Being rejected is my true experience, and I intentionally included that to better connect to my reader.
+In my case, it also shows resilience and segues into my first why, why research but not industry.
+> Our work experienced a few submissions.
+Although I felt discouraged at first, I learned to reflect and was encouraged by how much our work had improved after each round.
+I also enjoyed my experience in research more than the industry for the autonomy and ownership over my work.

+When writing this part, I was thinking about the
+> However, I had some burning questions regarding my research interests going forward.
+Although I was engaged by the technical aspects of solving open-ended problems, I wanted to find something that would really excite me – what is the thing that would get me out of bed every morning?
+And how could I find it?

+Transition to my next project to show my technical competency while keeping the flow of the story about my why’s.
+> My next project, Developing a Data-Driven Electric Vehicle (EV) Strategy in Surrey, BC, Canada, helped me answer those questions.

+Another example of the formula but in a slightly different order to make things flow better.
+> Working with another undergraduate student under the supervision of Dr. Raymond Ng, we set out to address the challenge of how the city of Surrey should place EV charging stations.
+Prior to our work, the approach to determine where to install an EV charging site was solely based on expert opinions, despite a large volume of data collected by the city of Surrey.
+To help city planners make strategic decisions informed by evidence, I developed a web application to give them a user-friendly way to explore and make sense of the data.
+I used interactive maps and graphs to visualize the spatial distribution and time trends of Surrey’s vehicle stock, traffic flows, and land use.
+In September 2019, the city used my tool to choose 20 charger locations for a Canadian federal funding proposal, and I was proud to co-present this work at the SIGKDD’20 Social Impact Session this summer.

 ## Other Takeaways